ABOUT THE FOREST FRAGMENTS PROJECT

 Founded in 1979 by renown conservation biologist Dr. Thomas Lovejoy, the BDFFP is "the world's largest and longest-running study of habitat fragmentation," and is considered the most productive conservation research project in the world.
-The project has trained hundreds of scientists, who have in turn published more than six hundred articles in scientific journals.
+The project has trained hundreds of scientists, who have in turn published more than seven hundred articles in scientific journals.
 It has spawned nearly two dozen studies of isolated habitats in other parts of the world.
-And the project has inspired dozens of the world’s decision makers to preserve robust, biodiverse ecosystems both in the Amazon -- the "lungs of the planet" – and forests worldwide.
+And the project has inspired dozens of the world’s decision makers to preserve robust, biodiverse ecosystems both in the Amazon and forests worldwide.

-The Amazon Biodiversity Center is an IRS-designated 501(c)(3) non-profit organization (EIN 83-0572780) that works in cooperation with Brazil's National Institute for Amazon Research (Instituto Nacional de Pesquisas da Amazônia; INPA).
+The Thomas Lovejoy Amazon Biodiversity Center is a 501(c)(3) non-profit organization (EIN 83-0572780) that works in cooperation with Brazil's National Institute for Amazon Research (Instituto Nacional de Pesquisas da Amazônia; INPA)

 The Amazon Rainforest is the largest and most biodiverse rainforest in the world.

 Human development is putting increasing pressure on the ecosystems of the Amazon Rainforest.
-As human populations grow and spread out, whole rainforest is being cut into smaller pieces by roads, cities, and farms.
+As human populations grow and spread out, large sections of pristine rainforest are being cut into smaller pieces by roads, cities, and farms.
 In recent decades, hundreds of thousands of acres were cleared for agriculture, particularly soybean production and livestock pasture.

 The health and well being of the Amazon Rainforest is critical not only for Brazilians, but for all of humankind.
-Deemed "the lungs of the planet," Amazon ecosystems hold and sequester one-tenth of the world's terrestrial carbon, helping to maintain a stable climate.
-They clean the water and the air.
-And these ecosystems are home to thousands of tree, plant and animal species, some of which are valued as medicine and other products
+Sometimes referred to as "the lungs of the planet," Amazon ecosystems hold and sequester one-tenth of the world's terrestrial carbon, helping to maintain a stable climate.
+These ecosystems are home to thousands of tree, plant and animal species, some of which are valued as medicine and other products

 Given increased development as well as the need to preserve the remaining rainforest we have, it is becoming increasingly important to rainforests to maintain their optimum health and biodiversity.